Frequently asked questions

 11. How can we find out what the children have been doing?

 There are regular posts on our Facebook page.
 In the classrooms the parent boards focus on the teaching and learning for the coming week and you can support your child by updating yourself about what is happening, so that you can talk to your child about it.

 Yes, three times a year we put up grids called ‘stay and play’ in the cloakrooms and you can sign up for a convenient day when you can stay.
 You can stay all session or stay for half an hour.
 This will give you a better picture of what a typical nursery session looks like.

 13. When do I apply for a primary school place?

 Nursery will let you know when and how to apply for your primary school place.
-This starts around November of the year before your child’s starts primary school.
+This happens between late September and December of the year before your child’s starts primary school.